-There are thousands of moving parts to restaurants, from good food in the larder to wage and safety regulations to the spaces in the parking lot.
-Keeping a restaurant running is an exercise in controlling chaos.
-That’s why Calvin Trillin, the New York City food writer, has said he never eats in a restaurant over a hundred feet off the ground or one that won’t stand still.
+There are thousands of moving parts to restaurants, from sourcing good food for the larder to wage and safety regulations to clearing the tables.
+Keeping the doors open is an exercise in controlling chaos.
+That’s why Calvin Trillin, the New York City food writer, has said he never eats in a restaurant more than one hundred feet off the ground.

-Restaurants can be a Ruth’s Chris with a formal atmosphere or a gastropub in Toronto or a clam chowder shack in southern California.
+Restaurants are fine dining with a reserved atmosphere and noisy gastropubs and clam chowder shacks on the beach.
 All restaurants, from fast food to fine dining, need stoves and ovens and grills to prepare food.
-And no matter what kind of a restaurant it is, unless it’s a market stall, a street takeaway, or a food truck, it needs chairs, tables, and booths.
+And no matter what kind of a restaurant it is, unless it’s a street takeaway or a food truck, it needs chairs, tables, and booths.

-“There was a neighbor of mine up the road in Crapaud, a farmer, who had built tables for a little church fair,” said Eugene Sauve, the owner and chef of the Landmark Café in Victoria, a seacoast town in the Atlantic Canada province of Prince Edward Island.
+“There was a neighbor of mine up the road in Crapaud, a farmer, who had built tables for a little church fair,” said Eugene Sauve, the owner and chef of the Landmark Café in Victoria, a seacoast town on the Northumberland Strait side of Prince Edward Island.
 “I asked him if he would consider building tables and a whole bunch of chairs for me.
 A week later he said, I’ll do it for two thousand.”

 “So, that’s what we called it,” said Eugene Sauve.

 Restaurateurs open eateries because they are conversant with the business, are self-motivated, and are usually people with people skills.
-They are foodies who want to match a menu with what they love.
+They are foodies who want to match a menu with what they love to do.
 Sometimes they are people who just like getting their hands wet and dirty, like to be on their feet all day, and like to work long, long hours.

 “I remember having nightmares opening this place,” said Eugene.
 “All my friends were saying, you’re crazy, you’re wasting your money.”

-What Eugene Sauve’s friends didn’t know was that he had worked in restaurants since he was 16-years-old and had an outsize appetite, to boot.
-A business centering on an all-you-can-eat buffet made all the sense in the world.
+What Eugene Sauve’s friends didn’t know was that he had worked in restaurants since he was 16-years-old, and had an outsize appetite, to boot.
+A business centering on an all-you-can-eat business plan made all the sense in the world.
 “Growing up I played a lot of hockey and I was always hungry,” he said.

 In the early 1970s Euene Sauve’s father, Eugene, Sr., was transferred from Quebec to British Columbia.
 He was the first French-Canadian to become vice-president of a major bank in western Canada.
-Eugene’s sisters, as they grew up, went into banking, following their father.
+Eugene’s sisters, as they grew up, went into banking, too, following the lead of their father.

 “I was the only one who got away,” said Eugene.

-After leaving home in the mid 70s Eugene Sauve was on the road and staying in a small coastal town in Portugal.
-It was where he found out for himself what was good food, the kind of food he describes to this day as something that “snaps and cracks.”
-It was the kind of food 27 years after opening the Landmark Café he continues to procure and make and serve.
+After leaving home in the mid 70s Eugene was on the road and staying in a small coastal town in Portugal.
+It was where he found out for himself what good food was, the kind of food he describes to this day as something that “snaps and cracks.”
+It was the kind of food three decades after opening the Landmark Café he continues to procure and make and serve.

-“The fishermen would come in, take a little nap, get dressed up, and walk around the plaza, drinking coffee and booze.
+“When I was in Portugal the fishermen would come in, take a little nap, get dressed up, and walk around the plaza, drinking coffee and booze.
 Their women would go to work, sardines on the barbeque, dipped in olive oil, sprinkled with salt and pepper, with a big crusty roll.
-Those are my images of good food, simple.”
+Those are my images of good food, good simple food.”

 There’s a difference between good table manners and good food.
 No one needs a silver spoon to eat the best food.

 By the 1980s, although his wanderlust had not, and has not to this day abated, he found himself living, working, and newly married in Charlottetown, Prince Edward Island.
-“Julia was from New York, performing in a modern dance company.”
+“Julia was from New York, performing in a modern dance company.
+That’s how we met.”
 He was soon working in the performing arts and the father of the first of two children.

-“Erskine Smith, the director of the theater in Victoria, phoned me in April one day out of the blue,” said Eugene Sauve.
+“Erskine Smith, the director of the theater in Victoria, phoned me in April one day, out of the blue,” said Eugene.
 “He said, I’d like to have you at the Victoria Playhouse, would you come out to talk?”

 The seaside town that is Victoria, once known simply as Lot 29, was founded in 1819.
-Besides landing fish, its livelihood was shipping potatoes and eggs to Europe and the Indies.
-There are fewer than 200 year-round residents.
+Besides landing fish, its livelihood was shipping potatoes and eggs to Europe and the West Indies.
+Today there are some year-round residents, but not many more than a hundred.
 Summer is what animates the former seaport of family-run fine and folk-art galleries, artisan chocolate and coffee shops, and the Victoria Playhouse.
 The Landmark Café is kitty-corner to the theater.

 The town in April is quiet wet cold.
 “I had a half-hour, I walked around, and I instantly felt something here, something about this place.
 I got the job, and a month in someone at the theater says to me, there’s a house on the corner.
 I think the guy wants to sell it.”
 By the end of the summer Eugene Sauve and his nascent family were living in Victoria.